samjones00/docs/docs/_documentation/TypeScript-Add-ServiceStack-Reference.md

 ### Updating a ServiceStack Reference

-To Update an existing ServiceStack Reference, call `typescript-ref` with the Filename:
+To Update an existing ServiceStack Reference, call `x typescript` with the Filename:

-    $ typescript-ref techstacks.dtos.ts
+    $ x typescript techstacks.dtos.ts

 Result: